matplotlib/matplotlib/doc/devel/development_workflow.rst

     D---E---F---G main

-At this stage you consider merging ``main`` into your feature branch, and you remember that this here page sternly advises you not to do that, because the history will get messy.
+At this stage you consider merging ``main`` into your feature branch, and you remember that this page sternly advises you not to do that, because the history will get messy.
 Most of the time you can just ask for a review, and not worry that ``main`` has got a little ahead.
 But sometimes, the changes in ``main`` might affect your changes, and you need to harmonize them.
 In this